saxenavaibhav/AWS-SAA-C02-Course/README.md

 arn:partition:service:region:account-id:resource-type/resource-id
 arn:partition:service:region:account-id:resource-type:resource-id
 ```
+arn:aws:s3:::catgifs [References a bucket.
+TO allow/deny access to a bucket or any actions on the bucket, use this]
+arn:aws:s3:::catgifs/* [References anything in the bucket but not the bucket itself]

+ARN is a collection of fields separated by a :.
+If you see a ::, there is nothing between them.
+SO in the above example, you have not specified region and account ID as bucket name is globally unique.
+You might specify a * for a region that would mean using all regions in an AWS account.

 - partition: almost always `aws` unless it is china `aws-cn`
+- service - service name in AWS (e.g. S3, IAM , RDS)
-- region: can be a double colon (::) if that doesn't matter
+- region: Region that the service resides in. can be a double colon (::) if that doesn't matter
 - account-id: the account that owns the resource
   - EC2 needs this
   - S3 does not need account-id because its globally unique
-- resource-type/id: changes based on the resource
+- resource-type/id: changes based on the resource.
+Resource ID can be the name or ID of an object e.g.user/sally

 An example that leads to confusion: